top of page

 The Controversy About The Puzzle Piece

-People believe that the puzzle piece that symbolizes Autism doesn’t represent the condition at all because the puzzle piece makes it look like someone who is on the spectrum is “missing” a piece, makes them look like their “incomplete” or that their a “puzzle that needs to be solved.
+People believe that the puzzle piece that symbolizes Autism doesn’t represent the condition at all because the puzzle piece makes it look like someone who is on the spectrum is “missing” a piece, makes them look like they're “incomplete” or that they're a “puzzle that needs to be solved.
 There have been times in history that organizations have tried to “cure” autism by changing the way someone is behaving, by turning something “negative” into a “positive.”
-Instead of embracing so
+Instead of embracin

 What I’ve Learnt From Doing Blogmas